Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

 where $K$ is the strike price of the option, which is treated as a barrier level.
-Precisely, if the stock price reaches the level $K$ at maturity, then the option will be worthless or it will pay 1 unit of money at time $T$.
-Let $U(\tau,v,x)$ be the price of a digital call option adhering Heston diffusion-convection-reaction equation (\ref{convdiff_x}).
-Differently from the test example 3, we now impose an inhomogeneous Dirichlet boundary condition at $x=x_{\text{max}}$ ~\cite{england06}:
+Precisely, if the underlying price is at or below the level $K$ at maturity, the option will be worthless; otherwise it will pay 1 unit of money at time $T$.
+Let $U(\tau,v,x)$ be the price of a digital call option adhering RCD equation \eqref{convdiff_x}.
+Inspiring by~\cite{england06}, we impose the following Dirichlet type boundary conditions in the $x$-direction